The Best Free Interior Design Apps

 Best marketplace: Wayfair

-Wayfair says it offers more than 14 million products in its marketplace, and its app allows you to benefit by planning what will fit best in your home while also shopping for it.
-App users can take a photo of their room and insert photos of furniture and decor for sale through Wayfair to try out the placement and overall look before adding items to their cart.
-You can also visualize select rugs, linen and furniture products in your room through augmented reality.
+Wayfair says it offers more than 18 million products in its marketplace, and its app allows you to benefit by planning what will fit best in your home while also shopping for it.
+The app includes a 3D room view, where you can recreate a virtual version of the room you’re looking to furnish, complete with floor and paint customization.
+Place items for sale through Wayfair in the room and play around with location or combinations with other Wayfair decor.
 You can order directly through the app and track packages as you wait for them to arrive at home.

 Best for choosing paint colors: Project Color by Home Depot